fairhill1/tiktak/examples.md

 - min dom es big = my house is big
 - tu hav tun pan = you have your food
 - na pas vis kan solim = we saw his/her days
+- kanim dom es big = their house is big
+- mi vis kanim kinim = I see their people
 - kin in dom es old = person's house is old
 - mi go min dom = I go (to) my home